 New Homes in Sutton Coldfield

-With an excellent location in the , Sutton Coldfield is an affluent town only seven miles from .
-Close to other spots in the region such as , and , houses in Sutton Coldfield are less than 10 miles south of and around double that to in the opposite direction.
+With an excellent location in the West Midlands, Sutton Coldfield is an affluent town only seven miles from Birmingham.
+Close to other spots in the region such as Wolverhampton, West Bromwich and Walsall, houses in Sutton Coldfield are less than 10 miles south of Lichfield and around double that to Coventry in the opposite direction.

 Whether you’re commuting for work or enjoying the culture in one of the nearby cities, the sprawling Sutton Park lies right next to the town centre.
-With more nature on show at Hill Hook and New Hall Valley Country Park, start exploring our developments near Sutton Coldfield below.
+With more nature on show at Hill Hook and New Hall Valley Country Park, start exploring our new homes in Sutton Coldfield below.

 Live the Sutton Coldfield life

-You can look forward to the best of both worlds when you buy a house in Sutton Coldfield.
-Granted its royal title by Henry VIII back in 1528, your dream home in this charming area could be closer to reality thanks to offers like Help to Buy, whereby a deposit of as little as 5% can be required.
+You can look forward to the best of both worlds when you buy a new house in Sutton Coldfield.
+Granted its royal title by Henry VIII back in 1528, your dream home in this charming area could be closer to reality thanks to offers.

 Things to see and do in Sutton Coldfield